Get your car charged when you’re out and about.

 Almost all EVs are able to charge on Type 2 units for fast charging, and either Chademo, CCS and Tesla Type 2 for rapid charging.

-How do I use a public charger?
+How do I use a public charger at an electric vehicle charging station?

 Lift the charge point cable from the holder (or use your own if there isn’t one).